-These Consolidated Financial Statements have been prepared in accordance with IFRS on a going concern basis, which presumes the Company will continue operating for the foreseeable future and will be able to realize a return on its assets and discharge its liabilities and commitments in the ordinary course of its business.
+These interim condensed consolidated financial statements have been prepared in accordance with IFRS on a going concern basis, which presumes the Company will continue operating for the foreseeable future and will be able to realize a return on its assets and discharge its liabilities and commitments in the ordinary course of its business.
 However, certain adverse conditions and events cast significant doubt about the Company's ability to continue as a going concern.

-The Company has incurred a loss in the current year of \$21,175 (2015 - \$20,292), has negative working capital of \$38,049 (2015 - \$24,035), and an accumulated deficit of \$39,622 (2015 - \$18,447) as at September 30, 2016.
-The Company's ability to continue as a going concern depends upon its ability to raise the cash required to develop its properties under exploration to commercialization and to improve the profitability of its operations.
+The Company has incurred a loss in the six month period of \$8,052 (Year ended September 30, 2016 - \$21,175), has negative working capital of \$42,542 (September 30, 2016 - \$38,049), and an accumulated deficit of \$47,674 as at March 31, 2017 (September 30, 2016 - \$39,622).
+The Company's ability to continue as a going concern depends upon its ability to raise the cash required to develop its properties under exploration to commercialization and to improve the profitability of its operations and meet its current working capital requirements.
 Management continuously monitors the financial position of the Company with respect to working capital requirements as well as long-term capital needs in relation to a plan for the year.
 If the Company is unable to obtain additional financing when and if required, the Company may be unable to continue operations.
 Management plans to secure the necessary financing through new equity and debt arrangements, nevertheless, there is no assurance that these initiatives will be successful.
-Additional details on financing subsequent to September 30, 2016 are provided in Note 20, however additional financings are likely required to continue operations.
+Additional details on financing subsequent to March 31, 2017 are provided in Note 20, however additional financings are likely required to continue operations.

-These Consolidated Financial Statements do not give effect to adjustments that would be necessary should the Company be unable to continue as a going concern and therefore be required to realize its assets and liquidate its liabilities and commitments in other than the normal course of business at amounts different than those in the accompanying Consolidated Financial Statements.
+These interim condensed consolidated financial statements do not give effect to adjustments that would be necessary should the Company be unable to continue as a going concern and therefore be required to realize its assets and liquidate its liabilities and commitments in other than the normal course of business at amounts different than those in the accompanying interim condensed consolidated financial statements.
 Such adjustments could be material.
 In the opinion of management, all adjustments considered necessary for fair presentation of the Company's financial position, results of operations and cash flows have been included.

-Notes to the Consolidated Financial Statements For the Years Ended September 30, 2016 and 2015
+Notes to the Interim Condensed Consolidated Financial Statements For the Three and Six Months Ended March 31, 2017 and 2016 (Unaudited)